heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 <voting> or <default> [errors <handling>]
 ```

 Each component is visible.
-The algorithm `deny-wins or permit` reads naturally: "deny wins, or permit by default."
-The algorithm `deny-wins or abstain errors propagate` makes clear that errors are not swallowed.
+The algorithm `priority deny or permit` reads naturally: "priority to deny, or permit by default."
+The algorithm `priority deny or abstain errors propagate` makes clear that errors are not swallowed.